TheRetikGM/SwIC/README.md

 - [ ] xkb options such as numlock enabling and keyboard languages
 - [ ] Proper handling default configurations of mapping options
 - [ ] Meson install setup
+- [ ] Ability to save and load configuration profiles for input devices